-This soup, Cozy Crockpot Minestrone, is nothing but pure awe-some-ness.
+You guys!!!
+This Crockpot Minestrone Soup, is nothing but pure awe-some-ness.
 It’s loaded with lots of fresh veggies (even a whole bunch of fresh spinach!), some cannellini beans and even a wee bit of pasta.
 It’s impossible to not feel better after eating a bowl of it.
 And because you make it right in your trusty crockpot it’s also the perfect weeknight meal for those crazy busy days we all have sometimes…all the time?…yeah, pretty much all the time.
 I got your back.
 I get crazy nights, running around like a chicken with it’s head cut off.
 This is definitely one of my quick and easy Crockpot Recipes that is a winner every time! (affiliate links present)

 Cozy Crockpot Minestrone